 The majority of O8 games you will play – especially at the lower limits – will be very active and aggressive games with upward of five players seeing a flop every hand.
 This is even common in many higher-limit games!
-For the sake of this beginner Omaha Hi-Lo Strategy guide we'll map out basic for playing O8 in a loose-aggressive cash-game.
+For the sake of this beginner Omaha Hi-Lo Strategy guide we'll map out basic beginner strategy for playing O8 in a loose-aggressive cash-game.

 On this page, you'll find the the basic rules of how a Omaha Hi-Lo poker game works, and the key differences between Omaha High and Omaha Hi-Lo.
 However, if you're not yet familiar with the rules and game play of standard Omaha High poker, check out our dedicated guide on how to play Omaha poker.